DominicFinn/Junior_Data_Analyst/readme.md

 **Skills to Practice:**
 - Explaining projects clearly (STAR format)
+- Taking a brief and turning it into a project
 - Writing SQL JOINs and aggregations under time pressure
-- Creating DAX measures on the fly
+- Creating measures on the fly in Power BI
+- Talking coherently about data

 **Example Activities:**
 - Mock interview: Explain how you cleaned and visualized messy data
 - SQL challenge: Find the second highest salary in a table
-- DAX challenge: Create a measure for average daily revenue excluding weekends
+- Power BI challenge: Create a measure for average daily revenue excluding weekends

 ---